willystw/tabunganku/README.md

 }
 ```

-We can use CURL to achieve this (`localhost:8080` is the default endpoint for Spring Boot application)
+We can also use CURL to achieve this
 ```sh
 curl --location 'http://localhost:8080/users/add' \
 --header 'Content-Type: application/json' \